 Also, label the container with the name and date so you can eat it while it's still fresh.
 You can add a 'use before' date to be doubly sure.

-To reheat, take it out of the freezer and put it in the fridge overnight to thaw out.
+To reheat, remove it from the freezer and put it in the fridge overnight to thaw.
 Once it's defrosted, you can reheat it in the microwave or on the stovetop until hot.

 What can I eat this recipe with?

 Typically, Ethiopians eat awaze tibs with a special flatbread called injera.
-The tibs are spread on top of the injera bread, and you cut out parts of it and eat with the stir fry.
+Beef tibs are spread on top of the injera bread, and you cut out parts of it and eat it with the stir fry.

 Since I'm on a low carb diet, I eat my beef tibs with keto bread or on a bed of cauliflower rice.